Backyard Chickens

 If we're going to put up barriers to entry, let's have an educated reason for it.

-Ja about 3 years ago
+Ja almost 4 years ago

 I love animals and the freedom to enjoy one's backyard.
 I have noticed a significant increase in wildlife in the city - there is currently intense competition among foxes in my neighbourhood - and I'm wondering what the presence of chickens would mean for that situation.
 If chickens are allowed, then I think it's an absolute MUST that owners be subject to some sort of license and course (like a boating license), meet minimum standards, and pass inspections if there are complaints.
 However there will also need to be broader public education so that the mere presence of chickens in itself doesn't incur complaint.

-JLWest about 3 years ago
+JLWest almost 4 years ago

 We all know there will be responsible owners and irresponsible.
 Where will waste go?
 I live across from a park and can't walk past the garbage can in the summer due to all the dog waste fumes.
 Where will body parts go when they're slaughtered.
 Taxpayers will be stuck with additional costs for the complaint calls.
 What about allergy suffers with a coop right next door?
 Our yards are small.
 What about attracting rats and mice.
 Noise?

-Dlm about 3 years ago
+Dlm almost 4 years ago

 With covid job loss is at a high and food insecurity is also at a high.
 Keeping chickens for eggs is a food source where otherwise families go hungry.